Asymptotic Floquet states of open quantum systems: The role of interaction: Introduction

 \section{Introduction}

-Many-body effects in combination with a coupling to an environment and in the presence of time variations of parameters give rise to a variety of phenomena useful for quantum technologies.
+Many-body effects in combination with a coupling to an environment give rise to a variety of phenomena which are of beneficial use for quantum technologies.
 Interactions sculpt the spectrum of different collective states and moderate transitions between them \cite{sachdev}.
 Effects of the system-environment coupling, however weak they are, play a decisive role in out-shaping the system's asymptotic state.
-Indeed, such effects may not necessarily present a nuisance but can be of beneficial use.
+Indeed, such effects may not necessarily present a nuisance but can be as well of practical use.
 Particularly, they can be exploited to steer the system towards desired states, including pure and high-entangled ones \cite{wolf, DiehlZoller2008}.
-This recent idea of engineering by dissipation \cite{KrausZoller, Bardyn, barr, kienz, ketz} has promoted a dissipative time evolution to the same level of importance as that of a unitary evolution.
-Finally, time periodic modulations can strongly modify the state of a quantum system.
-In the coherent limit, modulations implicate an explicit time-periodicity of the Hamiltonian, $H(t+T) = H(t+2\pi/\omega) = H(t)$, where $T$ is the driving period and $\omega$ is the frequency of modulations.
-The system dynamics is determined by the Floquet states \cite{shirley,sambe, grifoni}, the eigenstates of the unitary Floquet propagator $U_T = \calT \exp\left[-\frac{\rmi}{\hbar} \int_0^T H(\tau) \mathrm{d}\tau\right]$, where $\calT$ is the time-ordering operator.
+This recent idea of engineering by dissipation \cite{KrausZoller, Bardyn, barr, kienz, ketz} has promoted a dissipative time evolution of the system dynamics to the same level of importance as that obtained with a unitary evolution.

+Time periodic modulations can also strongly modify the state of a quantum system.
+In the coherent limit, time-periodic modulations implicate an explicit time-periodicity of the Hamiltonian, i.e., $H(t+T) = H(t+2\pi/\omega) = H(t)$, where $T$ is the driving period and $\omega$ is the frequency of modulations.
+The system dynamics is governed by the Floquet states \cite{shirley,sambe, grifoni}; i.e., the eigenstates of the unitary Floquet propagator $U_T = {\cal T} \exp\left[-\frac{\rmi}{\hbar} \int_0^T H(\tau) \mathrm{d}\tau\right]$, where $\cal T$ is the time-ordering operator.
 The particular structure of the Floquet propagator, and thus the properties of the Floquet states, depend on modulation parameters.
-This allows to grasp effects \cite{grifoni, kohler, arimondo, bukov, top, eckardt, santos, nagerl, TsujiAoki2008, eck1} which are out of reach of experimentally available time-independent Hamiltonians in atom optics, optomechanics, and solid state physics .
+This allows to grasp effects \cite{grifoni, kohler, arimondo, bukov, top, eckardt, santos, nagerl, TsujiAoki2008, eck1} which are out of reach of experimentally available time-independent Hamiltonians in atom optics, optomechanics, and solid state physics.